a close up of a computer screen with a triangle pattern

 6. The Philippines

-If you’re torn between the Philippines or one of the LatAm countries, see our article that directly compares hiring VAs in the Philippines vs. LatAm countries.
+If you're torn between the Philippines and one of the LatAm countries, see our article that directly compares hiring VAs in the Philippines vs. LatAm countries.
 It also includes a list of companies to find top VAs, depending on which you choose.

 7. Peru

-Peruvian VAs bring a balance of technical and interpersonal skills, offering a range of services, from administrative support to specialized technical assistance.
+The country’s VAs bring a balance of technical and interpersonal skills, offering a range of services, from administrative support to specialized technical assistance.

 8. India